KURV

-KURV (710 kHz) is a commercial AM radio station licensed to Edinburg, Texas, and serving the Rio Grande Valley border area.
-It broadcasts a talk radio format and is owned by Grupo Multimedios, through licensee Leading Media Group Corp.
+KURV (710 kHz) is a commercial AM radio station licensed to Edinburg, Texas, United States, and serving the Rio Grande Valley.
+It broadcasts a news-talk format and is owned by Grupo Multimedios, through licensee Leading Media Group Corp.
 The studios and offices are on North Jackson Road in McAllen.

 By day, KURV is powered at 1,000 watts.
-But at night it slightly reduces power to 910 watts.
+At night it slightly reduces power to 910 watts.
 It uses a directional antenna at all times, with a three-tower array at night.
-The transmitter is off Rogers Road at Business U.S. Route 281 in Edinburg.
+The transmitter is off W Rogers Road at Business U.S. Route 281, 2 miles north of Edinburg.